 Getting Started with VBA

-- Open Excel and press Alt + F11 to open the VBA editor
+- Alt + F11 to open the VBA editor

 ROI of VBA Automation